fmorrisey/mac_sys_utils/mac_therm_logger/README.md

 Perfect for diagnosing issues like `kernel_task` CPU spikes, thermal throttling, or sluggish performance under dev-heavy workflows (Docker, VSCode, Spotify, Chrome, etc.).

-** Pro-Tip: Take your mac to the Genius Bar and have them clean our your Mac's fans
+** Pro-Tip: Take your mac to the Genius Bar and have them clean our your mac's fans

 ## 🔧 What It Does
 - Logs thermal data using `pmset` and `top`